-(Reading Standards, Craft & Structure, Strand 5 and Integration of Knowledge & Ideas, Strand 7) Before introducing this book to students, you may wish to develop background knowledge and promote anticipation by posing questions such as the following:
+(Reading Standards, Craft & Structure, Strand 5 and Integration of Knowledge & Ideas, Strand 7)

+Before introducing this book to students, you may wish to develop background and promote anticipation by posing questions such as the following:

 - 1. Take a look at the front and back covers.
 Take a picture walk.
 Ask students to make a prediction.
 Do you think this book will be fiction or nonfiction?
-What makes you think so?
-What clues do the author and illustrator give to help you know whether this book will be fiction or nonfiction? - 2.
+What makes you think so? - 2.
 What do you know about free verse poetry?
 Can you give an example?
 What is the difference between free verse and other types of poetry? - 3.
-Have you ever played chess?
+Have you ever played or watched a game of chess?
 What do you know about the game?
 What do you think is the most important skill needed when a person plays chess? - 4.
 Are you or have you ever been in any afterschool and/or enrichment programs?
 If so, what are they and why did you join?
 What do you like/dislike about the programs? - 5.
 How would you define bullying?
 What are some examples of bullying?
 What effect does bullying have on the person being bullied?
 On others?
 What should you do if you're being bullied?
 How might others help when a person is being bullied? - 6.
 Have you ever lost someone close to you?
 Have you or has someone you know had a loved one pass away?
 How did you feel? - 7.
 Why do you think I chose this book for us to read today?